 HEALTH - your physical condition.
-When your W runs out, you start dying.
+When your in runs out, you start dying.
 To represent this, you will be asked to attach the "You Are Dying" card to your Character Tray and enable the additional rules found on this card.

-You can never have more \mathcal{M} than \mathcal{M} (\mathcal{M} marker should never go past the T-shaped \mathcal{M} marker).
+You can never have more 😹 than 😭 (🛣 marker should never go past the T-shaped 🎯 marker).

-If you have more a than a (your marker is above the marker), then you Panic in Combat and Diplomacy.
+If you have more than (your than marker is above the marker), then you Panic in Combat and Diplomacy.

-The shape of the 🚰 marker will remind you about these two crucial thresholds!
+The shape of the imarker will remind you about these two crucial thresholds!